The c-projective symmetry algebras of K\"ahler surfaces: Introduction

 These examples are, of course, not chosen randomly, but are geometrically motivated.
 Indeed, \eqref{eqn:ode.2.dim}, \eqref{eqn:ode.3.dim} and~\eqref{eqn:ode.8.dim} are the equations of ``unparametrised geodesics'' for certain Riemannian metrics.
 Specifically, \eqref{eqn:ode.8.dim} is the equation of \emph{lines} of $\mathbb{R}^2$, i.e.~the geodesic curves of the Euclidean metric $dx^2+dy^2$.
 Generators of the \emph{projective algebra} of $\mathbb{R}^2$ are given by \eqref{eqn:8.dim.Lie.alg}: the local flow of any generator of \eqref{eqn:8.dim.Lie.alg} sends lines of $\mathbb{R}^2$ into lines of $\mathbb{R}^2$.
 Likewise, Equation \eqref{eqn:ode.2.dim} is realised as the equation of unparametrised geodesics for the metric $e^{4x}dx^2+e^{2x}dy^2$, Equation \eqref{eqn:ode.3.dim} is realised as the equation of unparametrised geodesic of $e^{3x}dx^2+e^xdy^2$.
 It follows, as a byproduct, that the metrics $e^{4x}dx^2+e^{2x}dy^2$, $e^{3x}dx^2+e^{x}dy^2$ and $dx^2+dy^2$ are pairwise non-isometric.

 Let us return to~\eqref{eqn:ode.8.dim}.
-By a suitable change of variables, \eqref{eqn:ode.8.dim} transforms into an ODE describing \emph{great circles} of the sphere.
+By a suitable change of variables, \eqref{eqn:ode.8.dim} transforms into an ODE describing segments of \emph{great circles} of the sphere.
 This insight is due to Liouville~\cite{liouville_1889} and illustrated by Figure~\ref{fig:beltrami}.
 In fact, up to changing variables, the ODE~\eqref{eqn:ode.8.dim} is the equation of unparametrised geodesics of any 2-dimensional metric with constant curvature.

 In the present paper we ask a very similar question, yet in a different context.
-Instead of geodesics and (pseudo-)Riemannian metrics, we consider $J$-planar curves and K\"ahler metrics (of arbitrary signature).
-The analog of projective symmetry algebras, in this context, are so-called c-projective algebras (see below for a proper introduction).
-Our aim is to obtain, explicitly, the full, non-trivial\footnote{By ``non-trivial'' we mean that there exists a c-projective vector field that is essential, i.e.~not affine.} c-projective algebras of K\"ahler surfaces.
+Before we were speaking about geodesics and (pseudo-)Riemannian metrics (i.e., of arbitrary signature).
+Now we consider $J$-planar curves and K\"ahler metrics (of arbitrary signature) instead.
+The analog of projective symmetry algebras, in this context, are the so-called c-projective algebras (see below for a proper introduction).
+Our aim is to obtain, explicitly, the full, non-trivial\footnote{By ``non-trivial'' we mean the existence of an essential (non-affine) c-projective vector field, see below Def.~\ref{def:c-projective}.} c-projective algebras of K\"ahler surfaces.